 Year 4 Summer 2

 Music RE French PSHCE

 Trumpet The trumpet course is aimed at key stage 2 and contains interactive resources and detailed lesson plans.
 This is delivered by a North Tyneside Peripatetic teacher.
-Great Composers - Baroque period -Tudors, The Civil War and Revolution The Great Composers topic contains classical repertoire from the Medieval Period until the turn of the 21st Century including works by some of the most famous western composers.
-The collection is intended to provide a range of listening examples, some well known and some less so which can be used for assemblies, to create a positive working environment or as part of your curriculum work.
-Albinoni-Adagio in G minor Bach-Brandenburg Concerto No 1 Couperin-Les Tricoteuses (The Knitters) Handel-The arrival of the Queen of Sheba Purcell-Dido and Aeneas:Overture Lully-Armide Overture Children will learn a variety of songs taken from 'Charanga' Belief Authority Expressions of Belief Impact of Belief. -Thematic unit- similarities and differences within and between religious and non-religious worldviews e.g. about ritual, the environment, care for others.
-Focus on Islam- compare faiths -caring for others.
-Good Samaritan.
-Five Pillars. etc. Unit 6 - Le Monde & end of year French event Points of the compass Language related to end of year French event Changing Me
+Great Composers - Baroque period -Tudors.
+The Civil War and Revolution The Great Composers topic contains classical repertoire from the Medieval Period until the turn of the 21st Century including works by some of the most famous western composers.
+The collection is intended to provide a range of listening examples, some well known and some less so which can be used for assemblies, to create a positive working environment or as part of your curriculum work. • Albinoni-Adagio in G minor • Bach-Brandenburg Concerto No 1 • Couperin-Les Triccoteuses (The Knitters) • Handel-The arrival of the Queen of Sheba • Purcell-Dido and Aeneas:Overture • Lully-Armide Overture Belief Authority Expressions of Belief Impact of Belief. -Thematic unit- similarities and differences within and between religious and non-religious worldviews e.g. about ritual, the environment, care for others.
+Unit 6 - Le Monde Points of the compass Describing one's home town Sending a postcard from a holiday destination.
+Changing Me • Growing and changing • Who can I trust • Circles of change • Accepting change • Looking ahead